Home Remedies for Cat's Eye Infection [6 Easy & Simple Solutions]

 • Deep ocular discharge in the cat's inner corner

-Prevention of Cat Eye Infection
+Prevention of Eye Infections

-It's rather difficult to prevent a cat eye infection outright.
+It's rather difficult to prevent a kitten eye infection outright.
 If you are aware of another cat with an eye infection, make sure to keep your cat away from it.
 A cat will typically groom their eyes itself, but owners can help by using cotton swabs to wipe away built-up goo.
 There are several ways to prevent cat conjunctivitis.

 cat with clean eyes